gutsche/starter-academic/content/cv/cv.md

 I have deep knowledge of planning, developing, maintaining and operating distributed computing infrastructures that provide access to several hundred-thousand computing cores and many hundred of petabytes of disk space.
 I am versed in efficiently storing and retrieving data from permanent storage on tape.
 I am intimately familiar with both HTC and HPC, with scientific grid sites, academic and commercial clouds and the largest supercomputers at High Performance Computing centers in the U.S. and across the world.
 This infrastructure executes scientific software consisting of millions of lines of C++ and python code that is needed to extract physics results.
 I am an expert in object oriented software development, statistical data analysis methods and Monte Carlo simulation techniques as well as various optimization and machine learning techniques.

-The technical aspects of my work are closely connected to physics research, as they enable the analysis of particle physics detector data and simulations as a basis to extract physics results.
+The technical aspects of my work are closely connected to scientific research, as they enable the analysis of particle physics detector data and simulations as a basis to extract physics results.
 My active involvement in HEP science allows me to guide the science community to benefit from the latest computing developments, bridging the worlds of science and scientific computing.

-My current R&D projects revolutionize the utilization of wide area network connections by managing data movements through dynamic SDN channels ([ESnet SENSE/Rucio](https://indico.jlab.org/event/459/contributions/11306/) project), enabling CMS to utilize the latest supercomputers with emphasis on the DOE leadership class facilities based on GPUs, and changing the end-user analysis paradigm to adapt the usage of the industry based pythonic analysis ecosystem and employ columnar analysis techniques.
+My current R&D projects revolutionize the utilization of wide area network connections by managing data movements through dynamic SDN channels within the DOE ASCR's ([ESnet SENSE/Rucio](https://indico.jlab.org/event/459/contributions/11306/) project), enabling CMS to utilize the latest supercomputers with emphasis on the DOE leadership class facilities based on GPUs, and changing the end-user analysis paradigm to adapt the usage of the industry based pythonic analysis ecosystem and employ columnar analysis techniques.

 ## Managed networks

 Distributed data-intensive computing relies on very fast wide-area network connectivity to move data to where it is needed, either for processing workflows or end-user analysis.
-I am investing in networking R&D both by being part of the [DOE ESnet](https://www.es.net) [requirements review](https://escholarship.org/uc/item/78j3c9v40) and contributing actively with my team to networking R&D topics.
+I am investing in networking R&D both by being part of the [DOE ASCR's ESnet](https://www.es.net) [requirements review](https://escholarship.org/uc/item/78j3c9v40) and contributing actively with my team to networking R&D topics.
 Especially of interest are dynamically managed network paths.
 The ESnet [SENSE/Rucio](https://indico.jlab.org/event/459/contributions/11306/) project works on a solution that the data management system [Rucio](https://rucio.cern.ch) can dynamically create network paths between storage endpoints and through this guarantee quality of service and improve predictability and reduce contention of organized data flows.

 ## Enabling HPC utilization